-This policy is designed to outline the approach to exclusions that schools within St Luke Academies Trust should follow within the statutory framework, as defined in the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012.
-Schools should refer to the DfE document 'Exclusions from maintained schools, academies and pupil referral units in England; A guide for those with legal responsibilities in relation to exclusion 2012' when considering excluding a pupil.
+This policy is designed to outline the approach to exclusions that should follow within the statutory framework.
+Schools should refer to the DfE document 'Exclusions from maintained schools, academies and pupil referral units in England; A guide for those with legal responsibilities in relation to exclusion 2017' when considering excluding a pupil.
+The Education Act 1996 is listed in the principal legislation that the guidance refers to.
+The school must also have regard to the Equality Act 2010 when making a decision about an exclusion.